kubedb/docs/docs/guides/percona-xtradb/quickstart/quickstart.md

 demo-quickstart-gvr   ClusterIP   None          <none>        3306/TCP   19m
 ```

-KubeDB operator sets the `.status.phase` to `"Running"` once the database is successfully created.
+KubeDB operator sets the `.status.phase` to `"Ready"` once the database is successfully created.
 Run the following command to see the modified `PerconaXtraDB` object:

 ```bash
 $ kubectl get px -n demo demo-quickstart -o yaml